ec-europa/europa-component-library/src/website/src/pages/ec/core-template/page-header/docs/usage.md

 | page title                                                                          | yes       | title of the page                                                                                                |
 | introduction                                                                        | no        | short description of the page                                                                                    |

-**NOTE**: Follow components' links above for individual information and guidelines

 ## Do's

-- make sure the pages contain all the elements in the anatomy table above
+- ensure the pages contain all the components and elements in the anatomy table above
+- always use a page header when building your page
+- if choosing a background image, make sure it highlights the main object related to the content, and that it is clearly visible

 ## Don'ts

-- don't use more than one Page header per page
+- don't use more than one page header per page
-- don't use it on the Homepage, use a <Link to="/ec/components/banners/page-banner/usage/">Page banner</Link> instead
+- do not choose a background image unless there is a communication need, as it might be a distraction

 ## When to use

-- always use a Page header when building your page
+- always use a page header when building your page
+- Page header can be used on both landing and content pages

 ## When not to use

-- do not follow these guidelines when you are updating sites that fall under the <Link to="/ec/standardised-template/">Standardised</Link> or <Link to="/ec/harmonised-templates/group1/">Harmonised</Link> category
+- do not follow these guidelines when you are updating sites that fall under the standardised category